How does Canvas define the terms used to describe its features and functions?

 Groups is a tool that helps instructors separate students into smaller course units.
 Groups can be created for students or by students to enable efficient collaboration.

-The Math Editor is a Latex-compatible toolbar that makes it easy for instructors to write math expressions and equations.
+The Math Editor is a Latex-compatible toolbar in the Rich Content Editor that makes it easy for instructors to write math expressions and equations.
 Instructors and students can use the Math Editor when creating and taking quizzes.

 Modules is a tool that can unify all course content into structural components.
 Module content can be grouped by week, topic, or day.
 Modules can be set up to require students to complete materials in a sequential fashion.